What is an environmental footprint?

 Each category highlights the direct impact of our consumption choices on ecosystems and helps understand the adjustments needed to reduce our overall impact.

-Your free carbon footprint awaits!
+Your free carbon footrpint awaits!

-Register to the free trial, answer 20 questions and receive your carbon footprint!
+Sign up for a free trial, answer 20 questions, and receive your first carbon footprint assessment!

 The different factors Influencing the environmental footprint